 A liquor outlet and petrol station are 1 minutes drive from Leisurely Manor where you can also purchase milk, bread, the daily newspaper and other essentials.

-Woolworths is 1km away for larger food supplies.
+Woolworths supermarket is 1km away for larger food supplies.

 Book now to secure your accommodation at Leisurely Manor.